 We continue to receive lots of messages from people all over the country who are outraged why Remembrance Day is not a stat holiday everywhere in Canada.
 Indeed, it would make sense to make this a stat holiday in every province and territory - even in Ontario.
 But not everyone agrees.
 Send us your thoughts about this issue in the comment area near the bottom of this page.

 Recently we received a comment from Jason and would like to post it on this page because we think that Jason makes a very good point in his message:

 "Please DO NOT make Remembrance Day a statutory holiday in Ontario.
 Family Day is a much more appreciated break for families in the heart of the long cold depressing winter.
 Remembrance Day is better observered in a ceremony at your school, community centre or place of work."

 Could this be true?
 What would most people do with another day off work?
 Sleep in, watch TV, play video games or celebrate our war heroes?
 Compare to Thanksgiving Day when most people cook a turkey and drink lots of beer instead of being genuinely grateful about anything.

-Bill C-597 aims to make Remembrance Day a national legal holiday.
-It received third reading before the pariament's summer break.
-Even if the bill passes it would be up to the provinces to decide what days are statutory holidays.
-It's an often overlooked and little know fact that the Royal Canadian Legion does not endorse the bill out of concern that Canadians would not take time off to remember and would treat a day off as a holiday.
+Bill C-597 aimed to make Remembrance Day a national legal holiday.
+It received a third reading but did not become law.
+Even if the bill had passed it would be up to the provinces to decide what days are statutory holidays.
+It's an often overlooked and little known fact that the Royal Canadian Legion does not endorse the bill out of concern that Canadians would not take time off to remember and would treat a day off as a holiday.
 They want the kids in school - so they can talk about it and learn about it - not sit at home and know nothing about it.
 It's about respecting the veterns and teaching about them not having a day off to do nothing.

 If an organized observance was held at schools and workplaces people would be much more likely to spend time participating and keeping the importance of Remembrance Day top of mind, won't they?